coaxialsoftware/workspace/README.md

 		"project" { "plugins": [ "name" ] },
 	}

-In order to use the plugin you must load it using the plugins property of the project.json file
+In order to use the plugin you must load it by adding it to the workspace, see example above, or by using the project.json file:

 	{
 		"plugins": [ "plugin name", "plugin2" ]